vrijraj/gradus-vrijraj/content/getting-started-with-gradus.md

 Static Site Generation (SSG) offers fast loading times and reliable performance by generating HTML files at build time, which can be hosted on any static hosting service.

 - **How to Generate Static Code:**
-  - Execute the command `npx nuxi generate`.
+  - Execute the command `npm run staticbuild`.
 This command will produce a fully static version of your site, which can be deployed without needing a server.
 - **Hosting Options:**
   - **Firebase:** Ideal for hosting static files with benefits like integrated security features and easy scaling.
   - **GitHub Pages:** A straightforward option for hosting static websites, especially if your project is already managed in a GitHub repository.